Meet the Makers behind the creative, inspirational products you'll find at Finding Roots.

 Hot or cold therapy for warmth, comfort and relief.
 Made with Michigan cherry pits.

-Dryer balls made from Michigan sheep fiber and alpaca fiber from this maker’s own farm in Howell.
+Fun toys for your furry family members and dryer balls made from Michigan sheep fiber and alpaca fiber from this maker’s own farm in Howell.

 Diane - Paper Cranes